kabk/go-theses-17-manus-nijhoff/writings/thesis.md

 Nobody would move in the room, but it was hot and sweaty like Bikram Yoga.
 All and all, I can't tell you much about what's been going on, but it was insane.
 On a binge YouTube streak I snuck up some of the most insane 9/11.
 The alt-right meme page is hilarious.
 It's insanely racist, but KKK, what else do you have but your laughter?

 I like to go layers deep into Facebook profiles and just start liking the shit out of everybody.
 You know how they say you're always three handshakes away from Hitler?
 Well, guess I befriended Ivanka Trump solely through her enemies' profiles.

+I have been listening to a Podcast of two net artists: Rafaël Rozendaal and Jeremy Bailey.
+It is nice to hear them quarrel about topics related to the internet, artificial intelligence, the idea of an archive, et cetera.
+Both are very interested in new developments in technology but they have very different approaches towards them.
+Rozendaal is a techno-pessimist, always waiting for new technology to crystallize before using it.
+Bailey is a techno-optimist.
+He adopts new techniques quickly.

 ### Distraction Addiction